sverrirs/jekyll-paginate-v2/README.md

 </ul>
 {% endif %}
 ```

+> All posts that have the `hidden: true` in their front matter are ignored by the pagination logic.

 The code is fully backwards compatible and you will have access to all the normal paginator variables defined in the [official jekyll documentation](https://jekyllrb.com/docs/pagination/#liquid-attributes-available).